jjneely at gmail dot com

 Senior Operations Engineer

-- Designed, planned, and implemented a distributed Prometheus based monitoring and telemetry infrastructure for a service oriented architecture software development process.
+- Designed, planned, and implemented a distributed Prometheus based monitoring and telemetry infrastructure for a service oriented architecture supporting more than a hundred teams and more than 8 million samples per second.

-- Designed, managed, and upgraded a client’s Graphite and Grafana cluster supporting more than 30 million incoming metrics per minute and more than 300 terabytes of storage.
+- Designed, managed, and upgraded a client’s Graphite and Grafana cluster supporting more than 30 million incoming metrics per minute, 300 terabytes of storage, and over 130 million unique time series.

-- Built Nagios/Merlin monitoring systems for multiple clients to achieve single pane of glass monitoring for infrastructures spanning the globe and multiple Platform as a Service providers.
+- Built Nagios/Merlin monitoring systems to achieve single pane of glass monitoring for infrastructures spanning the globe and multiple cloud providers.
+Multiple bug fixes in C submitted and accepted by the OP5 team developing Merlin.

 - Migrated an in-house Amazon EC2 provisioning system away from Chef to an Ansible based system.